den-wdi-1/installFest/installfest/express-stack.md

 2. Repeat the step above to install the packages "SublimeLinter-jshint".

-3. Follow the <a href="https://github.com/SublimeLinter/SublimeLinter-jshint" target="_blank">SublimeLinter-jshint install instructions</a> to set up jshint on your laptop.
+3. Follow the <a href="https://github.com/SublimeLinter/SublimeLinter-jshint" target="_new">SublimeLinter-jshint install instructions</a> to set up jshint on your laptop.
 You've just installed Node.js and npm, so you won't need to repeat that step.

 </details>